julianalot/myworkscripts/README.md

-A place to share my bash scripts for PR
+A place to share my scripts for PR